XeroOl/notitg-mirin/docs/aux.md

 | `modname_out (optional): 0 or more strings` | The name of the mods to write back to. |

 ## Examples
 Node is a very general function that can be used in different ways.
-Because of this, there are lots of fully-functional examples that should be simple to modify.
+These examples explore some of the ways in which node can be used.
 <br><br>
 ### Blacksphere
-This example shows how to encode the "blacksphere" effect into a node.
+This example shows how to create a `'blacksphere'` mod with `node`.
 ```lua
 aux {'blacksphere'}
 node {